Offering a Game Master Screen title on DriveThru works a bit differently than with other types of titles.

 As with other titles in both digital and print, your GM Screen title will have digital, print, and digital + print options for the customer to purchase.
 Once your title is available for public sale, customers will have the choice to add only your inserts to their Cart or to "Add to Cart with GM Screen."

-It's often easier to show than to tell, so if you visit this page (opens in new browser window) and select the printed format instead of "watermarked PDF" format, you can see the Add to Cart options there.
+It's often easier to show than to tell, so if you look at Better Angels Game Moderator Screen title (opens in new browser window) and select the "Premium landscape GM Screen Insert(s)" format, you will see the Add to Cart options there.

 On the Cart page, a customer can toggle the screen addition on and off, and the price changes accordingly.